devoxin/Lavalink.py/README.md

 pip install lavalink
 ```

-Then you need to setup the Lavalink server, you will need to install Java and run this [jar](https://ci.fredboat.com/guestAuth/repository/download/Lavalink_Build/.lastSuccessful/Lavalink.jar?branch=refs%2Fheads%2Fmaster),
+Then you need to setup the Lavalink server, you will need to install Java, and then download the latest [Lavalink.jar] (https://github.com/Frederikam/Lavalink/releases/).
-with a file called `application.yml` in the same directory which you find [here](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example)
+Then place an ``application.yml`` file in the same directory.
+The file should look like [this] (https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example/).
+Finally run `java -jar Lavalink.jar` in the directory of the jar.

 Additionally, there is an [example cog](lavalink/examples).
 It should be noted that the example cog is oriented towards usage with Discord.py rewrite and Lavalink v3.1+, although backwards
 compatibility may be possible, it's not encouraged nor is support guaranteed.